harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazin Secrets of Bhagwad Gita.md

 - Similarly, caste system was designed to delegate work in a newly formed civilization.
 Over time, it got degenerated and became a mechanism to discriminate against people.
 It's no longer relevant and hinduism allows space for that change as well.
 - Similarly, abortion was condemned because the population at that time was very low and they needed people to do the work.
 Children are considered gifts of god.
 - Homosexuality is condemned because they needed men to fight wars and homosexuals are not allowed to fight.
 However, there are many instances of homosexuals in Mahabharats - shikandi.
 - The sati practice is never proposed/practiced/preached by Hinduism.
 It got its name when Sati (Shiva's wife) immolated herself when Shiva was ignored by her family in a yagna.
 But hinduism never says that women should do that.
 Infact, none of the King Dashrath's wife committed sati when he died.
 Rajputs promoted the practice because they were constantly fighting wars with Mughals and women were often subject of war crimes of raping.
-Hence, they killed themselves in order to protect their
+Hence, they killed themselves in order to protect their honor.
+- Aum is the sound of the universe.
+- Everyone deserves salvation (self-realization or oneness with the God) in Hinduism.
+- Heaven and hell are temporary abodes and not permanent places as preached by other religions.
+- Karma without attachment to results leads to well-being and salvation.
+- Hinduism doesn't ask people to renunciate their responsibilities and become a hermit to achieve salvation.
+It infact wants people to do karma to achieve salvation.